 The BCM is mounted under the driver side outboard end of the instrument panel, behind the instrument panel support armature and below the outboard switch pod.
 Refer to Group 8E - Instrument Panel Systems for the removal and installation procedures.
-For diagnosis of the BCM or the CCD data bus, refer to the proper Body Diagnostic Procedures manual.
+For diagnosis of the BCM or the CCD data bus, the use of a DRB scan tool and the proper Diagnostic Procedures manual are recommended.
 The BCM can only be serviced by an authorized electronic repair station.
 Refer to the latest Warranty Policies and Procedures manual for a current listing of authorized electronic repair stations.